This post may contain affiliate links. Please read our disclosure policy.

 Pepparkakor are a light, crunchy spiced cookie that are also called Swedish ginger cookies.
 They are a delightfully spiced, thin, crispy cookie!
 The perfect addition to a holiday cookie platter.

 Swedish Pepparkakor Cookies are crunchy and spiced with cinnamon, cloves and ginger.
 In some ways I feel like Europe has a lock on Christmas cookies.
-Look no further than Hungarian Apricot Kolaches, Speculoos Cookies, Raspberry Linzer Cookies, or Pfeffernüsse Cookies!
+Look no further than Hungarian Apricot Kolaches, Speculoos Cookies, Linzer Cookies, or Pfeffernüsse Cookies!
 They know how to make spice cookies that sing!

 Table of Contents

 Pepparkakor or Swedish ginger cookies are a thin, crispy cookie flavored with orange zest, cinnamon, cloves and ginger.
 They are reminiscent of gingersnaps.
 Though traditionally a Swedish Christmas cookie, they can be baked all year round.